Retirement Living Hub

 Deciding the Fate of Items: Keep, Donate, Sell, or Discard

-Once you have sorted through your items, you must decide their final destination.
-This phase of downsizing brings closure and clears your living space.
-Organize items into four distinct categories:
+Once you’ve systematically sorted through your items, the next logical step is to decide their final destination.
+This phase of downsizing brings closure and, importantly for me, clears your living space efficiently.
+I always organize items into four distinct categories: Keep, Donate, Sell, or Discard.
+It’s a clear framework.

-As you prepare to vacate the property, it is also important to consider the financial implications of selling your home and how it affects your retirement planning.
+And as you prepare to vacate the property, it’s also important to consider the financial implications of selling your home and how it affects your retirement planning – that’s a whole other spreadsheet!

 Keep

-These are the items you have consciously chosen to bring into your new home.
-They serve a purpose, bring you joy, or hold irreplaceable sentimental value that you have decided to physically retain.
-Ensure these items fit comfortably and purposefully into your downsized space.
+These are the items you’ve consciously chosen to bring into your new home.
+They serve a purpose, bring you joy, or hold irreplaceable sentimental value that you’ve decided to physically retain.
+Make sure these items fit comfortably and purposefully into your downsized space.

 Donate